agile-ts/documentation/docs/packages/core/Introduction.md

 You can think of the core as the brain of AgileTs.
 It holds the `Agile` Class which is the main Instance of AgileTs.
 Every package of AgileTs relates on this package!

-## Agile Instance

-### Configuration Options

-- holds Agile Instance
-- out of which you can create all Agile sub Instances
-- is bran of AgileTs
-- show methods of Agile